Client: Dave James, MD | www.ascentor.co.uk

 Without any in-house marketing resource, Ascentor wanted to ensure the results they’ve achieved were sustained over time.
 As Dave James explains, “We originally came to Watertight Marketing saying we needed leads — but what we’ve benefitted from most has been a Watertight system.
 Now that marketing is embedded in the business, we wanted to keep the momentum going.”

-To ensure this Ascentor has retained the services of Watertight Marketing Accredited Consultant, Ben Wheeler, since Autumn 2014.
+To ensure this Ascentor has retained the services of Watertight Marketing Certified Practitioner, Ben Wheeler, since Autumn 2014.
 Ben is there to make sure marketing activity supports the strategic plan and, on a month-by-month basis, that all the right marketing activities are delivered on time and budget.